 CBiS's research themes have now formed the basis of our four research teams which are centred around the following themes:

-This research team explores the emerging transition agenda around the interconnections between sustainability and the circular economy.
-We focus on the ultimate goals of living within environmental limits and the attainment of social justice, through the delivery of responsible business and ethical consumption practices.
-Therefore, our research examines activities and attitudes at different points in the lifecycle of products, from technical development and supply through to consumption.
-Our work directly contributes to enhancements in the development of a sustainable circular economy.
-Read more.
+This research team focuses on the ultimate goals of living within environmental limits and the attainment of social justice, through the delivery of responsible business and ethical consumption practices.

 The team is led by: